microsoft/openvmm/Guide/src/user_guide/openhcl/run/openvmm.md

 * Extend KVM to support Hyper-V-style VTLs.

-* Extend KVM to fully multiple VMPLs on SNP machines, and update OpenHCL to support using architectural GHCB calls to switch VMPLs, rather than Hyper-V-specific hypercalls.
+* Extend KVM to fully support multiple VMPLs on SNP machines, and update OpenHCL to support using architectural GHCB calls to switch VMPLs, rather than Hyper-V-specific hypercalls.